CityofToronto/bdit_data-sources/volumes/miovision/README.md

 | uid    | very short descriptive text; primary key |
 | description | full description / documentation of the category; refer directly to these tables for documentation of the available classifications. |

-There are loose plans to flag times with unusual volumes automagically (see [Issue #630](https://github.com/CityofToronto/bdit_data-sources/issues/630)).
-More details on QC work (including notebooks and code) can be found in the [dev_notebooks README.md](dev_notebooks/README.md).

 #### An applied example

 When looking for only "typical" data, `anomalous_ranges` should be used along with tables like `ref.holiday` to filter data.